Safe, effective care through research

 People in Research is an online national database that allows people to search for opportunities for public involvement in research.

-The researchers at East Lancashire Hospitals NHS Trust are the same health professionals who look after patients in the Trust.
+Our researchers are the same health professionals who look after patients at East Lancashire Hospitals NHS Trust.
 They understand the need for the best evidence about new treatments and ways of providing care.
 Our researchers come from all clinical areas.
-They contribute to national and international studies and design and carry out their own research.
+They contribute to national and international research and design and carry out their own studies.
 Many are active in local, regional and national research groups.

-If you would like further information about the work of our researchers, please contact the Research and Development (R&D) Department.
+If you would like further information about the work of our researchers, please contact the Research, Development and Innovation (RDI) Department.

 Who has access to my personal information for research?

-The research team at East Lancashire Hopsitals NHS Trust, is part of the clinical team.
-They will access and use your personal data for research in accordance with all applicable guidance and regulations.
+The research team at East Lancashire Hopsitals NHS Trust, is part of the clinical team that care for you.
+They complete regular training on information governance and access and use the personal data of patients in accordance with all applicable guidance and regulations.

 How is my personal information used in health research?

-The National Institute for Health Research (NIHR) asks NHS hospitals to publish performance data for their research studies.
-Data for East Lancashire Hospitals NHS Trust is published in the table below.
+The National Institute for Health Research (NIHR) asks NHS Trusts to publish performance data for their research studies.
+The data for East Lancashire Hospitals NHS Trust is published in the table below.

-For more information about NHS research performance, visit the NIHR website.
+For more information about NHS research performance, please visit the NIHR website.

 Initiating clinical research